 over the years, said owner

-with new higher-end retailers and
+with new higher-end retailers

-restaurants moving in.
+and restaurants moving in.
 Ms.

 has lived across the street from

 the bar for 32 years,

 place where locals could have a

-few lovely drinks, some food and good
+few lovely drinks, some food and

 The Dakota has an extensive wine